Jobs

 Position Reports to: Chief Executive Officer

-Affiliations: CHI Staff, Board Members, Consultants, Representative Patients and Patient Families, CHI Community Volunteers and Others at the Direction of the CEO.
+Affiliations: CHI Staff, Board Members, Consultants, Representative Patients and Patient Families, CHI Community Volunteers, and Others at the Direction of the CEO.

 The position is a full-time or regular part-time position requiring a suitable home office equipped with proper equipment and technology for virtual work and online meetings.
 The position also involves some travel to domestic and international locations for meetings and conferences to meet with senior staff as well as travel to meet current and prospective donors.